joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 ## Preparing the Motor Assembly

 #### The motor assembly goes into the blinds header.
-It has a 3d printed base, the stepper motor itself, an adapter to connect the motor to the rod, and the driver board.
+It has a 3d printed base, the stepper motor itself, a 3d printed adapter to connect the motor to the rod, the driver board, and an ethernet cable sticking out.

 1. Print the 2" blinds base:  https://github.com/thehookup/Motorized_MQTT_Blinds/blob/master/BlindsBase.stl.
 It can be 30% infill.
 Test-fit the stepper in it.
 It should fit snugly.
 You won't need screws or glue to hold it in, when in place in the blinds.